givingjar/blog.givingjar.org/_posts/2016-02-03-charity-spotlight-creating-heroes-stephens-way.md

 ## Get Involved

-If you want to learn more about [Creating Heroes Stephen's Way][1], you can reach them by clicking one of the buttons below or visiting them at [Everybody Reads][7] in Lansing, Michigan.
+If you want to learn more about [Creating Heroes Stephen's Way][1], you can reach them by clicking one of the buttons below.

 {% include web-links.html home="http://creatingheroesstephensway.com/" facebook="Creating-Heroes-Stephens-Way-327694434004028" %}